dondealban/14n121e/content/post/2023/01-29-random-notes-from-edx-sar-hazards-course/index.md

 #### On the properties of microwaves.

 {{< figure src="microwave_spectrum-s.jpg" title="**An image of the electromagnetic spectrum that explains the weather-independence of radar imaging.** This is a fantastic graphic showing the 'radar window' where imaging radar systems utilise a window of high atmospheric transmittance to achieve surface imaging capabilities even during cloud cover.
 In contrast, notice the variable atmospheric opacities for the visible/optical and shorter infrared wavelengths, and the poor transmittance thereof of other parts of the EM spectrum such as the gamma/x/ultraviolet rays, most of the longer infrared signals, and long-wavelength radio waves.
-The image would be a good addition in my slidedeck for future talks on the topic too." >}}
+The image would be a good addition in my slidedeck for future talks on the topic too." align="left" >}}

 #### On geometric distortions in SAR images.